Engee documentation

 end

-The code creates a Block structure and defines a function that performs mathematical operations on the global variables , and , applying them to the x variable.
+A Block structure is created in the code and a function is defined that performs mathematical operations with global variables. , and by applying them to the variable x.

-If you don’t want to use parameters from the Parameters tab, you can initialise the variables directly in the source code:
+If you don’t want to use the parameters from the Parameters tab, you can initialize the variables directly in the source code.:

 struct Block <: AbstractCausalComponent; end